If you've blocked our ad, please consider unblocking it.

 From the objects present in the path it was likely intended to have been used as a starting point for Tails.

-Leftovers from other Acts exist in Icecap that can't be seen normally.
+Leftover geometry from other Acts exist in Icecap that can't be seen normally.

 Blocked paths in Sand Hill

 There are two forked sections in the rightmost path of Sand Hill that have one path blocked off by large objects.
+This is due to reusing the same geometry for both forks.

 Tokyo Game Show Leftovers